How to give a parent tour [INFOGRAPHIC]

 3. At the Tour

 During the set appointment time, take the time to sit down with a prospective parent.
-Consider sharing some personal information about yourself, like your family structure, work history, former career.
+Consider sharing some personal information about yourself, like your family structure, work history, and former career.
 Just whatever you feel comfortable sharing.
-Continue sharing the education and experience of you and your assistants, include information about the child care program, your business philosophy or goals, the typical age range that you care for and some of the child care policies.
+Continue sharing the education and experience of you and your assistants, including information about the child care program, your business philosophy or goals, the typical age range that you care for, and some of the child care policies.

 4. Walk Around